 Head out on the SF Bay this Thanksgiving Day with Hornblower Cruises.
-They currently are offering three cruises with Thanksgiving Dinner in San Francisco.
+They currently are offering two cruises with Thanksgiving Dinner in San Francisco.

 Combine your plans for Thanksgiving dinner in San Francisco with one of these fun events.
-This year, you will find plenty of things to do from performances of the Disney's Aladdin to performances by the SF Opera.
+This year, you will find plenty of things to do from performances of Cirque du Soleil to shows by the SF Opera.

 Before or after your Thanksgiving dinner in San Francisco, make sure to visit some of our top attractions.
 Several are open on this holiday, but with slightly different schedules.
 Click the links below for a list of places open and the hours they plan to be open that day.

 While your Thanksgiving dinner in San Francisco might be a highlight of your stay, you might also enjoy some of the tree lighting ceremonies this weekend.
 The link below includes details on all of the tree lighting celebrations this year including those for Union Square, Pier 39, and more.